 Surgical Incisions can sometimes turn red and swollen or sutures can pull apart.
 If you have concerns, we can examine the incision and provide treatment if needed.

 A hit by vehicle can be very serious, even if they seem to look okay from the outside.
 Head, chest, abdomen, or limb injuries can be life-threatening and lead to shock.
-Occasionally, internal trauma can surface within hours or days after blunt force injuries.
-Critical care or 24-hour ICU facilities are best if there is severe internal trauma.
+Occasionally, internal trauma can surface within hours, or days after blunt force injuries.

 End of life decisions are very hard, and sometimes they need to be addressed unexpectedly.

 If your elderly or terminally-ill pet is in pain and need of care, we are here to help.

 Causes of seizures and tremors can range from reasons like epilepsy, toxins, infections, low blood sugar, or cancer.
 Your pet should be seen if a seizure lasts longer than 5 minutes or several cluster seizures occur in one day.